The Cat Whisperer: Why Cats Do What They Do--and How by Mieshelle Nagelschneider cover

 Follow up

-What is the territorial framework?
+What exactly is the C.A.T.
+Plan?

 Press Enter to ask.
 Answers come from our editorial Q&A — start typing to see related questions.